340:25-5-198.1. Review of a child support order

 (G) either parent becomes the recipient of Supplemental Security Income or Social Security Disability benefits.

-(2) When an NCP notifies CSS that he or she now has physical custody of the child(ren), CSS staff follows the procedures in Oklahoma Administrative Code 340:25-5-201.1 for verification of this information.
+(2) When an NCP notifies CSS that he or she now has physical custody of the child(ren), CSS staff follows the procedures in Oklahoma Administrative Code 340:25-5-201.1 to verify this information.

 (3) When CSS staff verifies a custody change for the child(ren), CSS initiates a review of the child support order.
 CSS staff does not initiate a review of the child support order if: